Noevenzahn/to-do-liste/README.md

 # To do React App with Firestore and Firebase Auth
 This Project is my first fullstack application.
+I created it during my internship at a local software company.

 ### Some of its features:
 - Email and password login